-The parking lot at the corner of Brook and Palmyra is restricted during business hours to faculty and staff and participants in programs of the Center for Ministry and Leadership Development.
+The parking lot at the corner of Brook and Palmyra is restricted during business hours to faculty and staff and participants in programs of the Leadership Institute.
 The parking lot is restricted during the evening to commuter students attending evening classes.